Resazurin Assay

 Load and prepare samples

-Before starting, set the incubator at the desired temperature.
+Before starting, set the incubator at the desired temperature or set up your treatments.

 An example of photograph for size measurements: